Why do we Need Tampon Alternatives?

 It’s kind of a scary thought, isn’t it?
 The world has limited resources and we should be doing our part to minimize our ecological footprint (Calculate your own ecological footprint here).

-According to this article, the average women uses 11,000 tampons or pads in her lifetime.
+According to this article, the average person uses 11,000 tampons or pads in her lifetime.
 That’s a lot and that’s hard on planet Earth.
 By using reusable sanitary options such as a Diva Cup, or Reusable Cloth Pad, you’ll have much less of an impact upon our world.

 Stop Wasting Money